 “With a booster, the immunity that has already been established by a vaccine is stimulated again,” Dr. Wohl says.
-“So, in a way, the booster serves as a reminder to the immune system’s memory, which can fade over time after vaccination.”
+“So in a way, the booster serves as a reminder to the immune system’s memory, which can fade over time after vaccination.”

-“Boosters may be helpful for those who might not have responded adequately to the initial series of shot.
-But, the bottom line is we’re all going to get boosters.
+“We’re all going to get boosters.
 Starting with the immunocompromised makes sense and then those whose protection may be waning, such as the people who got vaccinated earliest,” Dr. Wohl says.

 3. Everyone should be wearing masks.

-The CDC is now recommending masking for vaccinated people in regions where COVID-19 is surging, which is most of the country.
+The CDC is now recommending masking for vaccinated people in regions where COVID-19 has been surging, which is most of the country.
 The spread of the delta variant among unvaccinated people means that some will pass the virus on to those who are vaccinated.
 Fortunately, the vast majority of those who are vaccinated and get infected will have no or minimal symptoms.

-This article was originally published July 30, 2021 and updated Aug.
-18, 2021.
+This article was originally published July 30, 2021 and updated September 29, 2021.